Scopes trial: Appeal to the Supreme Court of Tennessee

 We are not able to see how the prohibition of teaching the theory that man has descended from a lower order of animals gives preference to any religious establishment or mode of worship.
 So far as we know, there is no religious establishment or organized body that has in its creed or confession of faith any article denying or affirming such a theory.
 So far as we know, the denial or affirmation of such a theory does not enter into any recognized mode of worship.
 Since this cause has been pending in this court, we have been favored, in addition to briefs of counsel and various amici curiae, with a multitude of resolutions, addresses, and communications from scientific bodies, religious factions, and individuals giving us the benefit of their views upon the theory of evolution.
 Examination of these contributions indicates that Protestants, Catholics, and Jews are divided among themselves in their beliefs, and that there is no unanimity among the members of any religious establishment as to this subject.
 Belief or unbelief in the theory of evolution is no more a characteristic of any religious establishment or mode of worship than is belief or unbelief in the wisdom of the prohibition laws.
 It would appear that members of the same churches quite generally disagree as to these things.

-Further, the court held that while the statute "forbade" the teaching of evolution (as the court had defined it) it did not require teaching any other doctrine and thus did not benefit any one religious doctrine or sect over others.
+Further, the court held that while the statute forbade the teaching of evolution (as the court had defined it) it did not require teaching any other doctrine and thus did not benefit any one religious doctrine or sect over others.

 Nevertheless, having found the statute to be constitutional, the court set aside the conviction on appeal because of a legal technicality: the jury should have decided the fine, not the judge, since under the state constitution, Tennessee judges could not at that time set fines above $50, and the Butler Act specified a minimum fine of $100.

 Justice Green added a totally unexpected recommendation:

 The court is informed that the plaintiff in error is no longer in the service of the state.
 We see nothing to be gained by prolonging the life of this bizarre case.
 On the contrary, we think that the peace and dignity of the state, which all criminal prosecutions are brought to redress, will be the better conserved by the entry of a nolle prosequi herein.
 Such a course is suggested to the Attorney General.

 Attorney General L. D. Smith immediately announced that he would not seek a retrial, while Scopes' lawyers offered angry comments on the stunning decision.

 In 1968, the Supreme Court of the United States ruled in Epperson v.
-Arkansas 393 U.S. 97 (1968) that such bans contravene the Establishment Clause of the First Amendment because their primary purpose is religious.
+Arkansas that such bans contravene the Establishment Clause of the First Amendment because their primary purpose is religious.
 Tennessee had repealed the Butler Act the previous year.